Jodi Jol tand The Volt

 We rocked clubs in CT and RI.
 We also noticed we were one of the few bands around where everyone was transgender.
 And since we prefer to play fun, high energy dance music, originals and classics, everyone liked joining us in a having a good time.
 People of all types of backgrounds and orientations mentioned they were pleasantly surprised we were such good rockers, we were not just all hype and miniskirts.
 Cool again.

 In the fall of 2012, I went out dancing at a block party at Mirabar in Providence, RI.
-I bumped into another sister, Amanda Wayne Roberts, who just so happened to be a bassist.
-Amanda admitted she was rusty, but since nobody was in a hurry, we didn’t care.
+I bumped into another sister, Angela Perry, who just so happened to be a bassist.
+Angela admitted she was rusty, but since nobody was in a hurry, we didn’t care.
 And again, the chemistry was there.
-Amanda got along beautifully with Christina, and I, like transbirds of a feather.
+Angela got along beautifully with Christina, and I, like transbirds of a feather.

 We now have a very fluid band.
 Jodi the rocker is a libra.
-Amanda the jazz gal is an aquarius.
-Christina the punkster is a pieces.
-Emily the tekkie is an aquarius.
-Three air signs, one water signs.
+Angela the glam gal and Emily the hippechick are aquarians.
+Christina the punkster and Jacqui the nerd are pisces.
+Three air signs, two water signs.
 Fluid hurricane potential with lightning.
-Put the four together, you have Jodi Jolt and The Volt.
-Rock on, sisters!
+Put the five together, you have Jodi Jolt and The Volt.

 You can reach Jodi and the rest of the gals at firstname.lastname@example.org.

 Jodi Jolt and The Volt @